 Not quite what you’re looking for?
 Click here to browse other hotels in Madrid!

 Madrid is one of the most vibrant and lively cities in all of Europe and is an excellent destination for a short weekend away.
-This 2 days in Madrid itinerary is a great starting point to help you plan your weekend away.
+This two days in Madrid itinerary is a great starting point to help you plan your weekend away.

 When travelling in Madrid, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
 We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads

 Are you planning a Madrid itinerary?
 Have you visited the Spanish capital before?
 Let us know in the comments!